cfields7/lycle/README.md

 ## What is Lycle?

-Lycle is a web based React.JS game that follows the Cycle of Life (Life Circle -> Lycle) with exciting stories as you live through the lives of different animals!
+Lycle is a web based React.JS game that follows the Cycle of Life (Life Cycle -> Lycle) with exciting stories as you live through the lives of different animals!

 ## Why was it built?